malinky/laravel-xero/README.md

 Laravel 5.5 uses Package Discovery, therefore the Service Provider and Facades are registered automatically.

-Publish the configuration file `php artisan vendor:publish` and add your Xero `consumer_key`, `consumer_secret` and `rsa_private_key` to the newly created `config/xero.php` file.
+Publish the configuration file by running the `php artisan vendor:publish` command.
+Add your Xero `consumer_key`, `consumer_secret` and `rsa_private_key` to the newly created `config/xero.php` file.
 The xero.php config file contains instructions on how to generate these values.

 ## Usage